Neti Bharatam

 Neti Bharatam is a 1983 film written and directed by T. Krishna and produced by Eetharam Films.
+Suman and Vijayashanti played lead roles, with Nagabhushanam and Rajyalakshmi in assisting roles.
 It is a musical hit film promoting liberal ideals.
-Lyrics for the songs were penned by revolutionary poet Srirangam Srinivasa Rao, Adrushta Deepak who was then an unknown lyricist, and music scored by K. Chakravarthy.
+Lyrics for the songs were written by revolutionary poet Srirangam Srinivasa Rao, Adrushta Deepak, and music scored by K. Chakravarthy.
 The movie is most famous for the song "Maanavatvam Parimalinche", which got the lyricist Adrushta Deepak noticed.

-Suman and Vijayashanti played lead roles, with Nagabhushanam and Rajyalakshmi in assisting roles.
-The film was remade in Kannada as Indina Bharatha, Hindi as Haqeeqat (1985) and in Tamil as Puthiya Theerppu (1985).
+The film was remade in Kannada as Indina Bharatha (1983), Hindi as Haqeeqat (1985) and in Tamil as Puthiya Theerpu (1985).
 The film won six Nandi Awards.